PluralKit/PluralKit/docs/1-getting-started.md

 ❓: This reaction will DM you a message containing details on who sent the message, the member that it proxied, and the system it was from
 <!-- insert query example -->

-🏓: This reaction will send a message to the chat the proxied message was sent in, pinging both you and the sender of the message
+❗: This reaction will send a message to the chat the proxied message was sent in, pinging both you and the sender of the message
 <!-- insert ping example -->

 ### More examples
+How to read these examples: The smaller code block with "Example Message" in it is the message you would like to proxy, the larger code block immediately after it is the command you would need to set the member Myriad to respond to that proxy

 `Example message - Myriad`
 ```
 pk;member Myriad proxy text- Myriad